php-dev-br/laravel-doc-pt-br/helpers.md

     // 300

 <a name="paths"></a>
 ## Paths

 <a name="method-app-path"></a>
 #### `app_path()` {.collection-method}

 The `app_path` function returns the fully qualified path to your application's `app` directory.
 You may also use the `app_path` function to generate a fully qualified path to a file relative to the application directory:

     $path = app_path();

     $path = app_path('Http/Controllers/Controller.php');

 <a name="method-base-path"></a>
 #### `base_path()` {.collection-method}

 The `base_path` function returns the fully qualified path to your application's root directory.
 You may also use the `base_path` function to generate a fully qualified path to a given file relative to the project root directory:

     $path = base_path();

     $path = base_path('vendor/bin');

 <a name="method-config-path"></a>
 #### `config_path()` {.collection-method}

 The `config_path` function returns the fully qualified path to your application's `config` directory.
 You may also use the `config_path` function to generate a fully qualified path to a given file within the application's configuration directory:

     $path = config_path();

     $path = config_path('app.php');

 <a name="method-database-path"></a>
 #### `database_path()` {.collection-method}

 The `database_path` function returns the fully qualified path to your application's `database` directory.
-You may also use the `database_path` function to generate a fully qualified path to a given file within the database
+You may also use the `database_path` function to generate a fully qualified path to a given file within the database directory:
-directory:

     $path = database_path();

     $path = database_path('factories/UserFactory.php');

-<a name="method-lang-path"></a>

-#### `lang_path()` {.collection-method}

-The `lang_path` function returns the fully qualified path to your application's `lang` directory.
-You may also use the `lang_path` function to generate a fully qualified path to a given file within the directory:

-    $path = lang_path();

-    $path = lang_path('en/messages.php');

 <a name="method-mix"></a>
 #### `mix()` {.collection-method}

 The `mix` function returns the path to a [versioned Mix file](mix.md):